 "It's important to limit/monitor time with laptops, games and social media, especially for young children."

-Dr Schuster, who is also a school therapist, stresses that it's particularly important for parents to ensure that young children don't choose to spend time on electronic media over spending time with other children.
+Dr Schuster, who is also a school therapist, stresses that it's particularly important for parents to ensure that young children don't choose to spend time on electronic media over spending time

 "Children need to engage with peers to learn social engagement, and this is best done face to face," she explains.